EAS overview

 Q: Dedicated resources vs. public resources?

-Public resources: Suitable for development, testing, or small-scale applications that are cost-sensitive and can tolerate performance fluctuations.
-Public resources are low-cost but may experience resource contention during peak hours.
+• Public resources: Suitable for cost-sensitive development, testing, or small-scale applications that can tolerate performance fluctuations.
+They are low-cost but may experience resource contention during peak hours.

-Dedicated resources: Suitable for production services that require high stability and performance.
-These resources are physically isolated, which eliminates the risk of resource contention.
-The elastic resource pool feature allows workloads to overflow to public resources when dedicated capacity is full, balancing cost and stability during peak hours.
-To reserve instance types that have limited inventory, you must purchase them as dedicated resources.
+• Dedicated resources: Ideal for production environments that require high stability and performance.
+They are physically isolated, eliminating the risk of resource preemption.
+The elastic resource pool feature allows workloads to overflow to public resources when dedicated capacity is exhausted, balancing cost and stability during peak hours.
+To reserve instance types with limited inventory, you must purchase them as dedicated resources.

-EAS provides managed O&M. It automatically handles resource scheduling, fault recovery, and monitoring, and offers standardized features such as elastic scaling and canary release.
-This frees developers to focus on model development, reducing operational costs and accelerating time-to-market.
+EAS provides managed O&M. It automatically handles resource scheduling, fault recovery, and monitoring, and includes built-in features like elastic scaling and canary release.
+This frees developers to focus on model development, reducing operational overhead and accelerating time-to-market.

 References